 2. Substitution

 Can the hazardous substance be replaced with a less hazardous alternative?
-For example, replacing a corrosive cleaning product with a milder one that achieves the same result.
+For example, swapping a corrosive cleaning product for a milder one that achieves the same result.

 5. Personal Protective Equipment (PPE)

-PPE should always be the last line of defence, not the first.
+PPE should always be the last line of defence.
 It is used when the risk cannot be adequately controlled by other means.
-Relevant PPE includes:

 PPE must be suitable for the specific hazard, properly fitted, maintained in good condition, and used correctly.
 Employers must provide PPE free of charge and train employees in its use.